 Intangible Assets in Action

 Starbucks Corp.
-(SBUX US) is the leading specialty coffee retailer in the U.S. According to Morningstar, Starbucks’ wide economic moat comes from its “brand intangible asset that commands premium pricing combined with meaningful scale advantages.”
-Morningstar also believes that “few national/regional restaurant or specialty coffee operators are willing or able to compete with Starbucks’ in-store customer experience.”
+(SBUX) is the leading specialty coffee retailer in the U.S. According to Morningstar, Starbucks’ wide economic moat comes from its “brand intangible asset that commands premium pricing combined with meaningful scale advantages.”
+Morningstar adds, “With a widely recognized brand, Starbucks is among the few retail concepts to be successfully replicated across the globe.”

 Eli Lilly and Co.
-(LLY US) is a pharmaceutical company that focuses on neuroscience, endocrinology, oncology, and immunology.
+(LLY) is a pharmaceutical company that focuses on neuroscience, endocrinology, oncology and immunology.
 Patents are critical in preventing competitors from duplicating its drugs.
-According to Morningstar, “patents, economies of scale, and a powerful distribution network support Eli Lilly’s wide moat.
+Morningstar notes that “patents, economies of scale, and a powerful distribution network support Eli Lilly’s wide moat.
 Lilly’s patent-protected drugs carry strong pricing power, which enables the firm to generate returns on invested capital in excess of its cost of capital.”

 Please note that Van Eck Securities Corporation (an affiliated broker-dealer of Van Eck Associates Corporation) may offer investments products that invest in the asset class(es) or industries discussed in this podcast.